-aFor each lb. of N used as an adjustment for leaching, use about 1 lb. of potash $(K_20)$ where recommended potash levels as a base application have been used. bExcess water is that quantity percolating through the soil after the water-holding capacity of the soil has been satisfied.
+&lt;sup>aFor each lb. of N used as an adjustment for leaching, use about 1 lb. of potash (K 20) where recommended potash levels as a base application have been used.

 Applications of fertilizer to replace nutrients lost through leaching should be made as soon as possible after leaching rains occur.
 Waiting until deficiency symptoms develop in the crop before applying supplemental fertilizer will decrease the likelihood of a positive response to the fertilizer.